DomincDootson/BackTesting/README.md

 Up to now, the code that we have described can work with any strategy.
 However we are interested in testing two specific strategies.

 ### Pairs Trading
 We take the linear relationships and the pairs generated in https://github.com/DomincDootson/Pairs_Selection_with_Clustering.
 To implement the strategy we create a `Pair` class that holds information about each pair and implements methods of when to buy and sell.
-We buy when the spread is over 2 std from the mean and sell once it returns below 1 std.
+We buy when the absolute value of the spread is over 2 std from the mean and sell once the absolute value returns below 1 std.
 We obtain the following results:

 - **Sharpe Ratio**: 2.04
 - **Annual Returns**: 6.21%